z-captain/graduate-admission/README.md

 # Graduate admission

-This project analysis Graduate Admission dataset from an Indian perspective.
+This project analyzes Graduate Admission dataset from an Indian perspective.
 Main goal of this project is to predict admission chances for particular university.
 Several features are considered as important:

 1) GRE Scores  - 290 to 340
 2) TOEFL Scores - 92 to 120